Image: Becoming a Non-Domicile in Cyprus: A Comprehensive Guide

 On earning income (e.g. rent, dividends, interest, etc)2,65%

 Contributions to the NHS have been revised since 1st March 2020.
-Each employee should contribute 2.65% of his salary while employers contribute 2.90%.
+Each employee should contribute 2.65% of their salary, while employers contribute 2.90%.
 If you are self-employed, you contribute 4% of your earnings, pensioners 2.65% of their pension, 2.65% for income earners, and state officials.
-There will also be a state fixed fund making a 4.55% contribution of the annuity and earnings of all beneficiaries.
-If the sum of the contributor's earnings, pensions and other income exceeds 180,000€ per year, the contribution is only to be paid on the amount of 180,000€.
+There will also be a state fixed fund making a 4.55% contribution to the annuity and earnings of all beneficiaries.
+Even if the sum of the contributor's earnings, pensions, and other income exceeds 180,000€ per year, the contribution will only be paid up to 180,000€ (cap).

-Please note that this contribution also applies to dividend payments for Non-Dom residents.
+Please note that this contribution also applies to dividend payments for non-dom residents.

 Generally, Cyprus upholds high-quality standards of health care that includes both private and public services, but you can also opt for an international health insurance plan.

-How to Apply for Non-domicile Status in Cyprus
+How to Apply for Non-Domicile Status in Cyprus

 Photo of a waterfall in the Troodos Mountains